olivier-carrere/redaction-technique.org/src/content/docs/en/formats/cas-concret-documentation-de-nufirewall.md

 :::tip

-The powerful conref mechanism of **DITA XML** lends itself to applications other than cost reduction.
-For example, the **technical writer** can hide information in the source code.
+The robust conref mechanism in **DITA XML** can also protect sensitive information.
+A **technical writer** can hide information within the source code.
 :::

-Here's an original use case for *conref*: imagine you need to translate a file containing confidential information that must not appear in the translated version, and to which the translator must not have access (a confidentiality clause forbids clients from distributing the information in their possession).
+Consider a scenario where a file with confidential information requires translation, but cannot be accessed by the translator (due to client confidentiality clauses).

-What to do?
-Filtering using the *ditaval* mechanism is designed to exclude information from deliverables, not to hide it in source files.
-Are you going to have to create two sets of source files, some containing confidential information, others not?
-Then goodbye *single-sourcing* and content reuse, which is why you chose **DITA XML**!
+What can be done?
+The *ditaval* mechanism filters out information from the deliverables but not from the source files.
+Must you create separate source files for confidential and non-confidential information?
+That negates single-sourcing and content reuse—the very reasons for choosing **DITA XML**!

 ![Hide confidential information from translators](/assets/confidentiel.svg) **Hide confidential information from translators**

-By placing the confidential content in a file that you call `confidential.dita`, for example, and placing *conref* with a filter key in the file to be translated, you've solved your problem: the translator will only translate the non-confidential text, and the deliverable generated in the target language will not contain the confidential text, noted as conditional and explicitly excluded by the *ditaval* file passed as an argument during compilation.
+By placing confidential content in a separate file (e.g., `confidential.dita`) and setting conref with a filter key in the translatable file, you manage access.
+The translator processes only non-confidential text, and deliverables in the target language exclude confidential content, marked as conditional and explicitly excluded via the *ditaval* file during compilation.

-## Provide targeted information with ditaval conditional text
+## Provide targeted information with Ditaval conditional text

-A ditaval file is like the glasses you wear to view a 3D film: the left lens masks one half of the image, the right lens masks the other half.
-But only the **technical writer** has 3D glasses and a complete view of the information contained in the **DITA XML** project.
+A ditaval file operates like 3D glasses: one lens masks one half of the information, the other lens the other half.
+Only the **technical writer** has complete information.

-The recipients of the information have glasses with two left or two right lenses.
-So they only see part of the information.
-Far from being disadvantaged by this, they have better access to the information.
-The profiling carried out hides from each audience the information they don't need, which for them would just be noise.
-Each audience therefore benefits from better access to the information that concerns it, in line with the famous minimalist concept of less is more.
+The information recipients have glasses showing either only left or right lens content.
+Though they see less, they access what they need without noise.
+This adheres to the minimalist principle "less is more."

 ![Conditional text with DITA XML](/assets/ditaval.svg) **Conditional text with DITA XML**

-In concrete terms, the ditaval mechanism is based on binary operators: you mark a block of information with an attribute and a value, then include or exclude this block in the deliverable by passing an operand at compile time (the block is included by default if no operand is specified).
-This is the principle of conditional text.
+The ditaval mechanism is based on binary logic: mark a block with an attribute and value, then include or exclude it in deliverables via a compile-time operand (default is inclusion without operand).
+This constitutes conditional text.

-Thanks to this mechanism, there's no need to create two different files when their contents contain only minor variations.
-It's yet another tool designed to reduce redundancy in source content.
+This mechanism negates the need for separate files for minor content variations, further reducing source content redundancy.

-You can apply serial filter keys (condition and) by specifying several values separated by spaces in the product, audience or other attributes.
+Serial filter keys (condition and) can be specified using space-separated values in attributes like product, audience, etc.

 Example

-To indicate that a remark is intended for both electricians and advanced users, by profiling the information according to the following audiences:
+To profile information for both electricians and advanced users among these groups:

-- non-electricians,
+- Non-electricians
-- beginner electricians,
+- Beginner electricians
-- expert electricians.
+- Expert electricians

-You can use the following structure:
+Use the structure:

 ```xml
 <step audience="electricians advanced">